University of Northern Virginia: Accreditation

-UNVA was formerly accredited by the Accrediting Council for Independent Colleges and Schools, but this accreditation was revoked for unspecified reasons on August 6, 2008.
+UNVA was accredited by the Accrediting Council for Independent Colleges and Schools, but this accreditation was revoked for unspecified reasons on August 6, 2008.
 The revocation of UNVA's accreditation led the Singaporean Ministry of Education to stop organizations in the country offering UNVA courses, affecting about 270 students.
 Singaporean educators and students called for more rigorous checking of academic standards.
 As of January 2010, the university was an applicant for Southern Association of Colleges and Schools (SACS) accreditation.
 As of August 2011, UNVA was not included on the SACS list of accredited, candidate, and applicant institutions.
 The University of Northern Virginia was certified to operate by the State Council of Higher Education for Virginia (SCHEV) as a non-accredited institution.

 In the past, UNVA claimed accreditation by the American University Accreditation Council, which is not a recognized accreditation agency in the United States.
 The accreditor lists its address as the same as the site of a car repair shop owned by the Chairman of the university, while the listed phone number has an answering machine recorded message saying "This is D'Angelo, so get at me back."
 UNVA also claimed to have received full accreditation from an EU accreditation body for its Prague branch, but a closer examination of the accreditation certificate showed that the Swiss accreditation agency EduQua had only accredited the MBA program of the Prague branch of the Swiss institution Victoria University.

 At one time, UNVA published a website admitting that it is not accredited.